Categories

 What is an IPS Text Message Scam?

-IPS Text Message Scam in plain simple words is a phishing attempt.
+IPS Text Message Scam, in plain simple words, is a phishing attempt.
 The masterminds behind this operation are using the designs and other characteristics of legitimate services like UPS and are trying their best to trick the consumers.
 They entice the public by running promotional activities.

 Is there any specific Pattern?

 We are working tirelessly to see whether there is any way to figure out how the scammers got the contact information.
-As of now(26/07/2021), most of the domains associated with this scam are not functional and the chances of them being revived are pretty low.
+Currently (26/07/2021), most of the domains associated with this scam are not functional, and the chances of reviving them are pretty low.

-It goes without saying that the domain registrant information is hidden.
+It goes without saying that the domain registrant’s information is hidden.
 So far, the actionable data we could find is quite small, but we will do our best to gather more data in the near future.

 What not to do?